nickangtc/nickang-blog-gatsby/content/blog/2017-11-18-linked-list-implementation-part-2/index.md

 - My [post](/2017-11-15-algorithm-time-complexity-big-o-notation/) on Big O notation and time complexity
 - [Wikipedia](https://en.wikipedia.org/wiki/Linked_list) article on linked lists
 - Udemy [course](https://www.udemy.com/learning-data-structures-in-javascript-from-scratch/) by Eric Traub: Learning Data Structures in JavaScript from Scratch.
 I highly recommend this course - the instructor is concise and covers many data structures, including linked lists

-* * *

-_Learned something and hungry for more?
-Me too!
-That's why I created Bite Size Programming.
-It's an increasing part of my blog where I discuss programming one bite-sized topic at a time, in plain English.
-My motivation consists of two mutually reinforcing goals: to teach as I learn.
-If this sounds interesting, I'd like to invite you to join my exploits by [subscribing](http://eepurl.com/c7xfID) - you'll get the latest posts delivered to your inbox the moment they are published.
-Hope to see you soon!_